Grilled Zucchini Pizza Slices

 - olive oil, for lightly brushing both sides of pizza and oiling grill grate

 - pizza sauce of your choice (I used canned red sauce, but you could also use Basil Pesto or white sauce.
 Extra sauce can be frozen for later.
-Choose sauce with the lowest grams of sugar for the South Beach Diet.)
+Look for a sauce that’s low in carbs, without added sugar.)

-- grated cheese (I used a blend of low-fat cheese called “pizza cheese,” but you can use any cheese you’d enjoy on pizza.
+- grated Mozzarella cheese (you can use any cheese you’d enjoy on pizza.

-- pizza toppings of your choice (I used low-fat turkey pepperoni, but you can also use regular pepperoni, sauteed mushrooms, Canadian bacon, cooked sausage, caramelized onions, sliced olives, anchovies, sauteed bell peppers, or any other toppings you’d like on pizza.)
+- pizza toppings of your choice (I used pepperoni, but you can also use sauteed mushrooms, Canadian bacon, cooked sausage, caramelized onions, sliced olives, anchovies, sauteed bell peppers, or any other toppings you’d like on pizza.)

 - Oil the grill grates (I use a bit of oil on a paper towel), then preheat grill to medium-high.
 (If using a broiler, it should be reheated as well.)